 Undergraduate students have fixed class schedules, a course workload that varies over time and can increase unexpectedly, family and social commitments, and may also have a job.
 Despite their commitment, RAs may take longer than expected to complete tasks according to the project timeline.
 Introduce students to some of your favourite apps and tools for managing time, avoiding distractions, and managing tasks (some examples here if you don’t use any and are curious).
 A physical reminder, as simple as a project outline on a whiteboard, or the more visually appealing Gantt Chart or Kanban Board, in a mutual workspace, can provide motivation and help in project management.

-Despite good planning and previously steady progress, RA productivity may decline during their busiest assessment periods at the middle and end of term or semester.
+Despite good planning and previously steady progress, RA productivity may decline during their busiest assessment periods at the middle and end of the term or semester.
 It is better to acknowledge this and build it into the project schedule (remember that you may be similarly busy with grading at this time).
 If students still need to log a certain number of hours per week during these periods then suggest they complete more mundane tasks that don’t require critical thinking or as much attention to detail.
-Remember to schedule rest periods between project phases and be understanding about other demands on their time.
+Remember to schedule rest periods between project phases and be understanding of other demands on their time.

 Provide developmental opportunities

-Although faculty opinion of when RAs should be named as coauthors can vary, students who have made substantial contributions to a research study and manuscript preparation should be included as co-authors or even first author.
+Although faculty opinion of when RAs should be named as coauthors can vary, students who have made substantial contributions to a research study and manuscript preparation should be included as co-authors or even first authors.
 Mentored faculty-student research partnerships are more likely to result in publications if undergraduate researchers remain engaged for more than one year and faculty find enjoyment in and are committed to research with undergraduates.
 If opportunities for student authorship are limited by time during project duration or manuscript preparation, undergraduate RAs could instead present a component of the study at a conference.
 Faculty should be proactive in identifying suitable conferences and helping procure funding for RA attendance.

 The strategies described above will help faculty be ‘good’ mentors who care about the experiences of RAs and provide due reward for their efforts.
 This will be of benefit to both faculty research productivity and student personal and professional development and may potentially help in recruiting future undergraduate assistants.
 But the personal reward for faculty should not be overlooked.
 Engaging with undergraduate students outside course-based work and in situations where less formal conversations can occur leads to a deeper understanding of their motivations, aspirations and concerns.
 This carries over into every aspect of academic life, and results in more empathetic instructors and informed advocates for student support and resources, in addition to more productive researchers.